-Employing the Double Data Rate (DDR) memory technology, the P4S333-VM motherboard supports up to 2GB of system memory using PC2100/1600 DDR DIMMs to deliver the required bandwidth for the latest 3D graphics, multimedia, and Internet applications.
+Employing the Double Data Rate (DDR) memory technology, the P4B533-VM motherboard supports up to 2GB of system memory using PC2100/1600 DDR DIMMs.
+The ultra-fast 266MHz memory bus doubles the speed of the PC133 SDRAM to deliver the required bandwidth for the latest 3D graphics, multimedia, and Internet applications.
+See page 2-10.